 How to Add Surround Sound Speakers to almost any Soundbar

 Warnings aside, we’ll now go over the steps to connect surround sound speakers to almost any soundbar.
-Keep in mind, you will need a pretty specific setup for this.
-Here are the things you will NEED to have in order to add surround sound speakers to a soundbar:
+Keep in mind, that you will need a pretty specific setup for this.
+Before taking the time to process the list of the things needed to have to add speakers to a soundbar, check out our video on this topic:

 - Soundbar with an AUX, RCA, or Digital Optical input.